 Certainly we understand that your wedding may be one of the few times everyone is all together at once so planning ahead will make things run much smoother.
 We love lists and a group shot liaison!

 3. Bridal Party Dressing Room

-Please ask your videographer to keep a discreet distance from you during the ceremony.
-Sometimes they stand very close and at worse, right in the middle of the isle during the vows, the exchange of rings and the kiss that their backside will end up in every photograph.
-In a perfect world, the videographer and photographer work well together with the understanding that as soon as the still photographer gets the shot, Ill move out of the way so the videographer can jump in.
+Sometimes videographers can stand very close and at worse, right in the middle of the isle during the vows, the exchange of rings, and the kiss… resulting in their backside appearing in every photograph.
+So please ask your videographer to keep a discreet distance from you during the ceremony.
+In a perfect world, the videographer and photographer work well together with the understanding that as soon as I get the shot, I’ll move out of the way so the videographer can jump in.